Pattaya: Thailand's Coastal Kaleidoscope - Sun, Sea, Spirit, and Surprise Nestled along the shimmering crescent of the Gulf of Thailan...

 options, from international cuisine to excellent Thai street food stalls.

-Numerous bars and restaurants line Jomtien Beach Road, offering sea
+- Beachfront Bars: Numerous bars and restaurants line Jomtien Beach

-views, live music, and a chill atmosphere.
-Popular spots include The
+Road, offering sea views, live music, and a chill atmosphere.
+Popular

-Glass House, Cafe Le Mar, and various gay-friendly venues along Dongtan
+spots include The Glass House, Cafe Le Mar, and various gay-friendly

-Jomtien's gay nightlife, featuring bars, cabaret shows, and saunas.
+the epicenter of Jomtien's gay nightlife, featuring bars, cabaret shows,

-Thepprasit Market (weekends) and the Jomtien Night Market (daily) offer
+- Night Markets: Thepprasit Market (weekends) and the Jomtien Night

 - Horizon Rooftop Bar (Hilton